esmith80/movie-awards/documentation/project_blog.md

+FEB 26, 2021
+found out that you can:
+1) set up an onClick on a div that is supposed to update an input field (id=searchBarInput) with the text contained in that div
+2) set up on onBlur on an input field (id=SearchBarInput) that hides the div
+3) BUT the div disappears with onBlur and so the onClick event doesn't fire on the div because it has disappeared

+if there are two spaces between words or a minus sign (-) in the movie name and you click it, the text says 'no results'; the two spaces show in the input field but not in typeahead results

 FEB 25, 2021
 deployed new release with type-ahead but still have warnings from react need to fix this eventually, but it is working